ProjectBox House

 Bookshelf storage created with U-Build

-Bark Live Build seeks to bridge the gap between architectural education and the on-site application of architecture.
+No Building As Usual seeks to bridge the gap between architectural education and the on-site application of architecture.
 Architecture students can graduate from university with very little understanding of materials, construction terminology, or technical detailing.
 The construction of Box House as a student build project enabled us to pass on these practical and professional skills.
 During the project, the brilliant student team lived ‘off-grid’ in a temporary campsite nearby made from reclaimed materials and including a luxurious composting toilet, a covered dining area and a hot shower.

 Find out more about Bark student build projects.